 We make our way up the beautiful and remote east coast of Ellesmere Island.
 Cruise along scenic Smith Bay bordered by a steep wall of mountains and tumbling glacial ice.
 Search for polar bears on the ice from the ship’s deck and go ashore to hike or kayak in picturesque surroundings.
-Our flexible itinerary Skraeling Island, an archaeological find that shows the Norse once traded with the native Inuit here at Ellesmere, or we might go for a Zodiac cruise in Makinson Inlet, where tidewater glaciers tumble down to the sea.
+Our flexible itinerary includes a stop at Skraeling Island, where archaeological evidence shows that the Norse once traded with the native Inuit here.
+Alternatively, we might go for a Zodiac cruise in Makinson Inlet, where tidewater glaciers tumble down to the sea.
 (B,L,D daily)

 On these two days we explore to 80ºN and hopefully beyond if the ice allows, encountering sparkling icebergs and experiencing the sense of adventure that comes with venturing into rarely explored waters.
 Enjoy the ship’s amenities including the spa and observation deck, and listen to talks from our experts and National Geographic photographer.
 (B,L,D daily)